themarshallproject/hall-of-justice/README.md

 There is a Vagrantfile for setting up multiple Virtualbox virtual machines and provisioning them using [Ansible](http://docs.ansible.com).
 You should be able to run `vagrant up` to create the machines after fetching the required git submodules.
 You'll need to run the setup steps above to populate the data.

 Further information is available in NOTES.md.

+### Front end development

+If all you need to do is work on the front end of the website you can follow this process:

+- Create a virtual env for the project (optional)
+- Create a file in the root of the project called `.env`, see `example-env` for an example of what this should contain.
+- Run `pip install python-dotenv`
+- Run `python manage.py runserver`

+You should be all set.

 ## Feature Notes